You can journal about anything, for anything.

 Understand yourself by understanding your limiting beliefs.

-- What situations or circumstances make me feel like my stomach’s churning, my heart is about to burst right out of my chest, and my head is about to explode into a million-billion pieces? (or, if you ever go through an experience like this, journal about it and inquire on the limiting beliefs you think may be causing you to feel this way)
+- What situations or circumstances make me feel like my stomach’s churning, my heart is about to burst right out of my chest, and my head is about to explode into a million-billion pieces?

 - What makes me feel truly, truly powerless?